Showing posts with label vendors. Show all posts

 Repeat Steps 3 through 6 until you've played all of your Plinko chips.

-The smell of food filled the air, Little Jimmy's was selling Italian Ice, Cheese Chaos, Deep Fried Oreos, soft pretzels, Ice tea, Lemonade, & Cheese Nachos
+The smell of food filled the air, Little Jimmy's was selling Italian Ice, Cheese Chaos, deep-fried Oreos, soft pretzels, Iced tea, Lemonade, & Cheese Nachos.

 Loud music filled the air with the band that was playing near the courthouse.